patricktrainer/patricktrainer.github.io/content/posts/Hosting-Flask-servers-on-Firebase-from-scratch-F.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: Hosting-Flask-servers-on-Firebase-from-scratch-F
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# Hosting-Flask-servers-on-Firebase-from-scratch-F

-# Hosting-Flask-servers-on-Firebase-from-scratch-F## Any server backend with Cloud Run
+## Any server backend with Cloud Run
 With Firebase Hosting integrating with Cloud Run, you can generate content from anything that fits within a stateless Docker container.
 ## Cloud Run has a free tier
 To use Cloud Run with Firebase Hosting you currently need billing enabled, which requires putting a credit card on file.